How To Calculate Your Marketing Budget for 2020

 Overall Marketing Budget Recommendation – This is the overall monthly marketing budget recommendation based on your yearly revenue and marketing budget strategy.

 SEO Recommendation – This is the monthly budget recommendation for search engine optimization (SEO).
 Organic traffic driven by good search engine optimization is one of the largest drivers of leads and revenue to many business websites.
-In addition, unlike most forms of advertising, SEO is sticky.
-SEO has the longest timeline for success, but remains one of the most powerful ways to get traffic, leads and sales.
+Unlike most forms of advertising, SEO is sticky.
+SEO has the longest timeline for success, but remains one of the most powerful ways to get traffic, leads, and sales.

-Branding / Social Media Marketing Recommendation – This monthly budget recommendation is usually the smallest, often because branding & social media marketing for many businesses isn’t a direct channel for traffic leads and sales, but rather an important support channel in the customer journey that helps grow the brand, awareness and loyalty.
+Branding / Social Media Marketing Recommendation – Branding & social media marketing for many businesses isn’t usually a direct channel for traffic leads and sales, but rather an important support channel in the customer journey that helps grow the brand, awareness and loyalty.

 Traditional Marketing Recommendation – This is the monthly budget recommended for traditional advertising which includes, TV, radio, magazine, billboards, flyers, guerrilla tactics and all other forms of traditional advertising.